-The best time to apply fertilizer in spring is when soil temperatures have warmed and the grass plant is actively growing.
-A general rule of thumb is after the first 3 mowings.
-Apply 0.5 to 1 pound of nitrogen per 1,000 square feet to the lawn to support growth and to build-up nutrient reserves, which help the lawn withstand the heat and stress of summer.
-If you are using a weed and feed fertilizer, timing is much more critical to get the best results from the weed control.
+The best time to apply fertilizer in spring is when soil temperatures have warmed, and the grass plant is actively growing.
+A general rule of thumb is after the first three mowings.
+Apply 0.5 to 1 pound of nitrogen per 1,000 square feet to the lawn to support growth and to build up nutrient reserves, which help the lawn withstand the heat and stress of summer.
+If you are using a weed and feed fertilizer, timing is much more critical to get the best results from weed control.
 Be sure to read and follow application directions carefully.

 Summer Lawn Care: June–August

-Cool season grasses, such as Kentucky Bluegrass and Ryegrass, should not be fertilized in summer.
+Cool-season grasses like Kentucky Bluegrass and Ryegrass should not be fertilized in summer.

 Fall Lawn Care: September–November

-The most important time to fertilize your lawn is in the fall to help you lawn develop a strong root system.
+The most important time to fertilize your lawn is in the fall to help your lawn develop a strong root system.
 Apply 1.5 to 2.5 pounds of nitrogen per 1,000 square feet.
-Use a lawn fertilizer with a higher amount of nitrogen, if your grass type is Kentucky bluegrass or perennial ryegrass, or soil is sandy, or grass clippings are not returned to the lawn.
+Use a lawn fertilizer with a higher amount of nitrogen if your grass type is Kentucky bluegrass or perennial ryegrass, the soil is sandy, or grass clippings are not returned to the lawn.

-Get expert timing with the Greenview Annual Lawn Plan
+Get expert timing from GreenView Annual Lawn Plan